Master Limited Partnerships

 An MLP can be started in various ways.
 An MLP, of course, can be started as an MLP, but many times, an MLP will be carved out of a previous business.
 A PTP may convert to an MLP or a non-traded partnership may go public.
 Several private partnerships may roll up into a single MLP or a corporation may spin off, or roll down, some assets into a separate MLP in which it maintains a stake with the hope of recognizing a greater value from the spinoff.

-MLPs sell partnership units and the owners of these units, the limited partners — are referred to as unitholders.
+MLPs sell partnership units and the owners of these units, the limited partners are called unitholders.
 Typically, the limited partners own about 98% of the business while the general partners own the remaining 2%.

 MLPs yield a higher return than most other securities bought for their income.
 From 2003 to 2013, MLPs earned an average annualized total return, which includes the income plus changes in unit pricing, of 16%, compared to about 7% for stocks and 6% for bonds over the same period.
 As a further advantage, their higher yield is only partly taxable when received, since a major portion of the distribution consists of an allocation of deductions, losses, tax credits, and a return of capital.